spokestack/spokestack.io/content/blog/building-a-question-answering-bot-with-python/index.md

 ### TensorFlow

 For this tutorial, we are using the full [tensorflow](http://tensorflow.org) package for a little more functionality than is included with the [TFLite Interpreter](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter).
-If this is the first time you are installing `tensorflow` you may need to visit the link [here](https://www.tensorflow.org/lite/guide/python#install_just_the_tensorflow_lite_interpreter) for system-specific installation.
+If this is the first time you are installing `tensorflow` you should follow the [system-specific installation](https://www.tensorflow.org/install).
 For those who already have the ability to install via [pypi](https://pypi.org/) the following will install the library to your environment.

 ```bash
 pip install tensorflow